peterhinch/micropython-async/HD44780/README.md

 For example this function formats a string such that it is left-padded with spaces to a given column and right-padded to the specified width (typically the width of the display).
-This ensures previous contents are overwritten.
+Right padding is not necessary but is included to illustrate how right-justified formatting can be achieved:

 ```python
 def print_at(st, col, width=16):